 Therefore, self-hypnosis is a powerful self-development tool.

-Hypnosis and self-hypnosis have been used in clinical psychology practice for decades to relieve both physical and psychological problems.
-It has even been taught to children and youth as a means of reducing migraines, pain, habit cough, or different hardships of dealing with cancer.
+Hypnosis and self-hypnosis is used in clinical psychology practice to relieve both physical and psychological problems.
+It has been used for decades.

 Self-hypnosis can help you:

-Studies have shown that self-hypnosis aids weight loss, even among morbidly obese individuals.
-Also, if you have type 2 diabetes, practicing self-hypnosis was found to be more helpful in reducing weight than talking to a certified diabetes educator.
+Lose weight—Studies have shown that self-hypnosis aids weight loss, even among morbidly obese individuals.
+Also, if you have type 2 diabetes, practicing autohypnosis is found to be more helpful in reducing weight than talking to a certified diabetes educator.

-The technique has been found successful as a tool to set yourself free from different fears and phobias such as flying (airline) phobia, agoraphobia, fear of dentists, or needle phobia.
+Defeat fears and phobias—The technique is a successful a tool to set yourself free from different fears and phobias such as flying (airline) phobia, agoraphobia, fear of dentists, or needle phobia.

-The process of self-hypnosis allows for our limiting beliefs to dissolve and be replaced with new, empowering ones.
-This is why this technique can be used as a vessel towards wellbeing and personal growth.
+Aid your self-growth—The process of self-hypnosis allows for our limiting beliefs to dissolve and be replaced with new, empowering ones.
+This is why this technique is a vessel towards wellbeing and personal growth.

 Hypnosis (including the one you perform on yourself) is not magic, it’s science.
 It is simply helping your mind and your body “do their thing.”
 What do we mean by this?